ryanontheinside/ComfyUI-Livepeer/src/README.md

 ## Data Flow

-1. **Job Creation**:
+1. **Job Creation & Polling**:
    - User initiates a Livepeer operation through a requester node
    - LivepeerBase registers the job with LivepeerJobService
-   - For async jobs, a background thread begins polling
+   - For async jobs, LivepeerBase starts a background thread for remote API polling
-   - For sync jobs, the result is stored immediately
+   - For sync jobs, the result is stored immediately in the service

 2. **Job Status Check**:
    - Getter nodes track which job they're associated with